 In addition to companies having direct regular rail container services between Turkey and Europe, there are some other companies which are indirectly in this traffic.

 Rail Cargo Logistics

-Rail Cargo Logistics (formerly Express Interfracht), used to keep a huge volume in Turkey until last year and was second in Turkey-Europe traffic list in 2012 (see Leading Railway Companies in Turkey 2012 – European Traffic).
+Rail Cargo Logistics (formerly Express Interfracht), used to keep a huge volume in Turkey until last year and was second in Turkey-Europe traffic list in 2012.
 Unlike others, Express Interfracht was not acting like an operator working only with forwarders, but having direct contacts to end clients in Turkey as well.
 Although not announced officially, 3 trains/week had been achived during last year.